MMC Benefits Handbook

 Receiving a Distribution

-You can withdraw money from your vested account while working (in-service withdrawals) or while disabled:
+You can withdraw certain eligible sources of funds from your vested account while working (in-service withdrawals) or while disabled:

 - for qualifying financial hardships (Financial Hardship Withdrawal).